Concealed European Cabinet Hinges - Simple and Stylish

 - Most cabinet doors are bored with a 35mm round mortise boring to attach the "cup" side of the hinge to the cabinet door.

-- Standard hinge boring for face frame cabinets is 3" from the top and bottom of the cabinet door.
-Hinge boring for frameless cabinets is 3 3/4" from the top and bottom of each cabinet door.
+- Standard hinge boring for some cabinets is 3" from the top and bottom of the cabinet door.
+Hinge boring for other cabinets is 3 3/4" from the top and bottom of each cabinet door.

 - For cabinet doors with an arch or cathedral top profile you'll need to make sure you pick which side of the cabinet door to bore (left or right).
 Square panel cabinet doors can be flipped to be used on either side.